robertoaleman/Northwest-Corner-Method/README.md

 Northwest Corner Method

-Project Description: Northwest Corner Method Application Developed by Roberto Alemán, ventics.com IG:@ven.tics
+Project Description: Northwest Corner Method Application Developed by Roberto Alemán, ventics.com

 This project is an interactive PHP application designed to solve transportation problems using the Northwest Corner Method.
 It specifically addresses scenarios involving 4 plants and 4 warehouses, each with their respective supply and demand requirements.